Daymare: 1998: Prequel

-A prequel, Daymare: 1994 Sandcastle, was announced in May 2021 and is scheduled to be released in Q1 2023 for the PlayStation 4, PlayStation 5, Switch, Xbox One, Xbox Series X/S and Microsoft Windows.
+A prequel, Daymare: 1994 Sandcastle, was announced in May 2021 and released on August 30, 2023, for the PlayStation 4, PlayStation 5, Switch, Xbox One, Xbox Series X/S and Microsoft Windows.

 Reception

 Daymare: 1998 received "mixed or average reviews" from critics.
 IGN Italy gave it a 6.8, finding it to be a difficult game, which tried to live up to the hype and ambition of its developers while at the same time presenting very good ideas that deserved greater attention.
 The experience was mentioned as the one with flaws that often outweighed the strengths, with the possibility that a sequel would find its rightful place.

-Multiplayer.it noted that Daymare: 1998 is a well-made survival horror game that, although suffering from limitations imposed production resources, would certainly attract fans of the genre, tracing it back to the golden days of survival horror.
-The reviewer focused on the bosses, finding them not exactly memorable while the style of normal enemies not overly remarkable.
+Multiplayer.it noted that Daymare: 1998 is a well-made survival horror game that, although suffering from limitations imposed by production resources, would certainly attract fans of the genre, tracing it back to the golden days of survival horror.
+The reviewer focused on the bosses, finding them not exactly memorable, and the style of normal enemies not overly remarkable.

 Eurogamer Italy awarded it a 7 out of 10, stating that the title was focused more on hardcore fans of the horror pursued by Resident Evil and less to the more nostalgic of the more reasoned and less action-focused approach, revealing in its own way a rewarding experience, but not recommended for beginners.
-Bloody Disgusting saw it as a tribute to the horror games of the past, however showing a short longevity and some technical defects, which according to the reviewer, however, did not significantly impact his judgment, considering also that it was the product of a small studio, he concluded by advising anyone look for a 90s-style survival horror to give it a try.
+Bloody Disgusting saw it as a tribute to the horror games of the past, however showing a short longevity and some technical defects, which according to the reviewer, however, did not significantly impact his judgment, considering also that it was the product of a small studio; he concluded by advising anyone looking for a 90s-style survival horror to give it a try.